sschwarzer/ftputil/website/documentation.md

 program becomes much slower than before.
 It's common for code to read a directory with `listdir` and then process the found directories and files.
 This can also happen implicitly by a call to `FTPHost.walk`.
-Since version 2.6 `ftputil` automatically increases the cache size if directories with more entries than the current maximum cache size are to be scanned.
+The `ftputil` library automatically increases the cache size if directories with more entries than the current maximum cache size are to be scanned.
 Most of the time, this works fine.

 However, if you need access to stat data for several directories at the same time, you may need to increase the cache explicitly.
-This is done by the `resize` method:
+You can do this with the `resize` method:
 ```python
 ftp_host.stat_cache.resize(20000)
 ```
-where the argument is the maximum number of `lstat` results to store (the default is 5000, in versions before 2.6 it was 1000).
-Note that each path on the server, e.g. "/home/schwa/some_dir", corresponds to a single cache entry.
+where the argument is the maximum number of `lstat` results to store (the default is 5000).
+Note that each path on the server, e.g.
+"/home/me/some_dir", corresponds to a single cache entry.
 Methods like `exists` or `getmtime` all derive their results from a previously fetched `lstat` result.

 The value 5000 above means that the cache will hold *at most* 5000 entries (unless increased automatically by an explicit or implicit `listdir` call, see above).
-If more are about to be stored, the entries which haven't been used for the longest time will be deleted to make place for newer entries.
+If more entries are about to be stored, the entries which haven't been used for the longest time will be deleted to make place for newer entries.

 The second possible reason to change the cache parameters is to avoid stale cache data.
 Caching is so effective because it reduces network